yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 It must have a very short list of skills, definitely **under 12**.
 You simply can't be an expert in MySQL, PostgreSQL, Oracle, and MS SQL at the same time.
-If there are too many skills, it's a sign of a "jack of all trades" who is almost always a "master of none".
+If there are too many skills, it's a sign of a "jack of all trades" who is almost always a "master of none."
 Don't do that.

 Find the most important skills in your profile and put them there.
 Just a few.
 And make sure the skills are all on the same level of abstraction.
 Java and AngularJS must not be present together.
 Java is a few levels higher than AngularJS.
-Thus, it's either "Java, SQL, and HTTP" or "AngularJS, Spring Framework, and Web Sockets".
+Thus, it's either "Java, SQL, and HTTP" or "AngularJS, Spring Framework, and Web Sockets."
 I would recommend you stay at the lowest level you can until you become a serious market figure.
 For example, "Java" as a skill would look good in [Jon Skeet](http://stackoverflow.com/users/22656/jon-skeet)'s resume, because he definitely knows the entire Java world, and the